csteach441/csteach441.github.io/weekly_assignment.md

   * eg: project overview, screenshots, data...
 * Report is due on Thursday 30th April 2015 by 7pm.
 * Please send me a PDF copy of this report.
-This can be sent as an email attachment to [nhayward@luc.edu](mailto:nhayward@luc.edu?subject=COMP388/441 Final Report) or shared via an online service such as Google Drive, Dropbox etc.
+This can be sent as an email attachment to [nhayward@luc.edu](mailto:nhayward@luc.edu?subject=COMP388/441 Final Report) or shared via an online service such as Google Drive, Dropbox &c..
 * Please send me a copy of your presentation material, as demonstrated in class on Thursday 23rd April 2015.
-  * supporting material, including videos, live applications etc will also be considered if submitted
+  * supporting material, including videos, live applications &c. will also be considered if submitted

 In addition, please complete the following peer review notes for Thursday's class presentations.